stefanjudis/pwt-workshop/lessons/02-writing-tests/06-network-handling.md

 await page.goto('https://example.com');
 ```

-Additionally, if you're running many end-to-end test it might be valuable to avoid loading images or block tracking requests. [`page.route()` can do that](https://playwright.dev/docs/api/class-page#page-route), too.
+Additionally, if you're running many end-to-end tests it might be valuable to avoid loading images or block analytics requests. [`page.route()` can do that](https://playwright.dev/docs/api/class-page#page-route), too.

 ```javascript
 // Block and abort all image requests